nicolasOyarce/task-manager/README.md

    pip install -r requirements.txt
    ```
 4. Configure environment variables:
     - Create a `.env` file in the backend root directory and add the necessary configurations.
+    - Ensure the PostgreSQL database credentials are correctly set in the `.env` file.
 5. Apply migrations and run the server:
    ```bash
    python manage.py migrate